-Fees from approved loans are deferred over the period of loans, on the proportional basis, over the repayment period, and recognised in the income statement within interest income.
+Loan origination fees are accrued on a pro rata basis over the loan repayment period and recognized in the income statement under interest income.

 If a financial asset is impaired on the basis of impairment loss, interest income continues to be calculated using the effective interest rate used to discount future cash flows for the purpose of measuring and calculating the impairment loss.